avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/tn2_parameters.md

 #### Karma Rewards

-* Every day, the protocol mints 10 KCs to up to 10 random users from the top 100 users with the highest Karma Score who didn't get this award yet who had appreciated at least 1 people in that time period.
+* Every 24 hours, the protocol mints 10 KCs to up to 10 random users from the top 100 users with the highest Karma Score who didn't get this award yet who had appreciated at least 1 people in that time period.
 * Up to 300M KCs are allocated for this reward.
 When these have been allocated the protocol stops rewarding users with top karma.
-* Deterministic randomness is provided from Karmachain.
+* Deterministic randomness is provided by Karmachain.

 #### Transaction Fees Subsidies